danmas/eng_verbs/public/texts/princess-dragon.md

 That night, they ["rested", "rest", "will rest", "have rested", "had rested", "will have rested"] under a sky full of shimmering stars.
 {checkSection(3), "Проверить этот раздел"}

+## The Magical Creatures
+As they ["slept", "sleep", "will sleep", "have slept", "had slept", "will have slept"], tiny fairy-like creatures ["approached", "approach", "will approach", "have approached", "had approached", "will have approached"] their camp.
+These beings ["glowed", "glow", "will glow", "have glowed", "had glowed", "will have glowed"] with soft blue light.

+"Welcome, travelers," the leader ["whispered", "whispers", "will whisper", "has whispered", "had whispered", "will have whispered"].
+"We ["protect", "protected", "will protect", "have protected", "had protected", "will have protected"] these islands for centuries."

+Elara ["woke", "wakes", "will wake", "has woken", "had woken", "will have woken"] to see the gentle creatures dancing around them.
+"They're beautiful!" she ["gasped", "gasps", "will gasp", "has gasped", "had gasped", "will have gasped"].

+The fairy leader ["smiled", "smiles", "will smile", "has smiled", "had smiled", "will have smiled"] and ["gave", "gives", "will give", "has given", "had given", "will have given"] her a small crystal.
+"This ["will guide", "guides", "has guided", "had guided", "guided", "will have guided"] you through any storm."
+{checkSection(4), "Проверить этот раздел"}

 ## A Challenge Arises
 The next morning, a storm ["gathered", "gathers", "will gather", "has gathered", "had gathered", "will have gathered"] on the horizon.
 The wind ["howled", "howls", "will howl", "has howled", "had howled", "will have howled"], and the sky ["darkened", "darkens", "will darken", "has darkened", "had darkened", "will have darkened"].

 "We ["needed", "need", "will need", "have needed", "had needed", "will have needed"] to leave quickly," Ignis ["warned", "warns", "will warn", "has warned", "had warned", "will have warned"].

 But as they ["prepared", "prepare", "will prepare", "have prepared", "had prepared", "will have prepared"] to depart, a great gust of wind ["swept", "sweeps", "will sweep", "has swept", "had swept", "will have swept"] Elara from Ignis's back!
+The magical crystal ["glowed", "glows", "will glow", "has glowed", "had glowed", "will have glowed"] brightly in her hand.

 She ["fell", "falls", "will fall", "has fallen", "had fallen", "will have fallen"] toward the sea below.

 "Ignis!" she ["cried", "cries", "will cry", "has cried", "had cried", "will have cried"].
-{checkSection(4), "Проверить этот раздел"}
+{checkSection(5), "Проверить этот раздел"}

 ## The Rescue
 Ignis ["dived", "dives", "will dive", "has dived", "had dived", "will have dived"] with all his speed.
 His wings ["beat", "beats", "will beat", "have beaten", "had beaten", "will have beaten"] hard against the stormy air.